pietrobondioli/algorithms/README.md

 #### The Two Crystal Balls Problem

 Imagine you have two crystal balls, and your goal is to find the exact floor in a 100-story building from which you can drop a ball without it breaking.
 The challenge is to minimize the number of drops needed to determine this floor.
-How can binary search and the square root of N approach help you efficiently solve this puzzle?
+How can binary search and the square root of "N" approach help you efficiently solve this puzzle?

 There is a code example in the [two-crystal-balls-problem.ts](./code-samples/two-crystal-balls-problem.ts) file, execute that using `npx ts-node code-samples/two-crystal-balls-problem.ts`.
 Explanation of the solution is below.

 ##### Binary Search Solution

-In the binary search solution, you start by dropping the first ball from the 50th floor.
+In the binary search solution, you start by dropping the first ball from the midpoint, which is the 50th floor.
 If it breaks, you know the target floor is somewhere between the 1st and 49th floors.
 If it doesn't break, the floor is between the 51st and 100th floors.
-By halving the search space with each drop, you significantly narrow down the possibilities.
-You then use the second ball to pinpoint the exact floor.
-If the first ball broke, drop the second ball from the 25th floor.
-If it didn't break, drop it from the 75th floor.
+Now, for the next drop, you would select the midpoint of your new range.
+For example, if the ball didn't break, your new range is 51st to 100th floors, and the midpoint would be the 75th floor.
 This process continues, halving the remaining search space each time, until you find the precise floor.

 This approach provides an efficient solution with a time complexity of O(log n), where n is the total number of floors.
 The space complexity remains constant (O(1)).
+The logarithmic time complexity arises because with each drop, the search space is reduced by half.

 ##### Square Root of N Approach

 The square root of N approach involves a systematic reduction in the number of possible floors by using the square root of N as the interval size.
-Start by dropping the first ball from the 10th floor.
-If it breaks, explore floors 1 through 9; if not, explore floors 11 through 19.
-Continue this process, reducing the problem by 10 floors each time.
+Start by dropping the first ball from the square root of the total number of floors.
+For a 100-floor building, this would be the 10th floor.
+If it breaks, explore floors 1 through 9 with the second ball.
+If it doesn't break, move up another 10 floors and repeat the process.
 This ensures that the complexity remains O(sqrt(n)), where n represents the total number of floors.

-While not as efficient as binary search for larger datasets, the square root of N approach offers a practical alternative when the breaking floor is not known and needs to be determined efficiently with a moderate number of drops.
+This method offers a time complexity of O(sqrt(n)) because you're reducing the number of potential drops by the square root of the total floors with each interval.
 The space complexity remains constant (O(1)), as in the binary search solution.